Mrs. Black, Mrs. Fanuel,

 Spelling tests are given most Fridays.

-Students will learn to make connections
+Students will learn to reread, predict,

-while reading as a comprehension
+while reading as comprehension

-strategy.
+strategies.
 Look for the weekly

 communication sheets that are sent home